CS2401-Spring2020/Weeks-5-6/README.md

 * `int getExaustiveChecks()` -- gets the current state of the `exaustiveChecks` counter.

 ## What needs to be turned in
+The following files should be turned in by **28 February 2020 at 11:59 PM**.
 * `SnakeGame.java`
 * `SnakeGameTester.java`